rockstor/rockstor-doc/sftp/sftp.rst

 These restrictions make Rockstor's SFTP implimentation more suited for individual storage needs as opposed to a shared storage area accessed by multiple users.
-In the following example we will setup a secure share for use by a single user, ie for secure backup purposes.
+In the following example we will setup a secure share for use by a single user, ie for secure file access / storage across client platforms.

 Note also that the share or shares owned by the SFTP user will be mounted within a chroot environment, internally this is located at